givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     poolId (The name of Azure Batch pool which runs the job): **resamplePool**

-4. Return to Batch Explorer, select the Pools tab and select the resamplePool.
+4. Return to **Batch Explorer**, select the **Pools** tab and select the **resamplePool** pool.
 You will monitor the scaling of the Pool using this view.
 It should start with no nodes, similar to the following:

     ![The Batch Explorer desktop Pools tab displays with the message that the pool has no nodes.](media/image70.png "Batch Explorer desktop Pools tab")